Canterbury, St Dunstan

 Three and a half centuries later and St Dunstan's once more played a part in the nation's history.
 Thomas More, then one of the most powerful men in the realm, was executed in 1535 for his refusal to bow to Henry VIII's claim to be head of the church in England.

 After More's death, his head was brought here by Margaret Roper, his daughter.
 There is a head, of approximately the correct age, in the Roper family vault beneath St Nicholas Chapel.
 Is it Thomas More's?
 We don't know for sure, but it seems quite possible.
 In 1935 More was canonized, and St Nicholas's chapel became a place of pilgrimage.

 The church itself was founded by Lanfranc, Archbishop of Canterbury, at the end of the 11th century.
 It was certainly the first in England to be dedicated to St Dunstan.

 You enter St Dunstans by way of the 17th century south porch.
 Nearby is the vestry, initially a chapel founded in 1330 by Henry de Canterbury, chaplain to Edward III.
 Also at the west end is the font, a plain design that probably dates to the early medieval period.
-It is surmounted by an elaborate 15th century wooden cover.
-Beside the font is an attractivel ancient wooden chest for storing parish documents and other valuables.
+It is surmounted by an elaborate 15th-century wooden cover.
+Beside the font is an attractive ancient wooden chest for storing parish documents and other valuables.